-It is estimated that there are currently 2.4 billion followers of the Christian Faith.
+It is estimated that there are currently (as of this writing) 2.4 billion followers of the Christian Faith.
 That’s an astounding 33% of the world’s population.
 Within this gigantic group of people there are millions who have claimed to have experienced God or Jesus acting in their lives, in some form or another.
 There are many thousands among them who have studied Christianity nearly their whole professional lives (if not more) – people we could safely call “experts” in their field.
 They say that God does exist.
 That He is real and present in the world.
 And they have what they claim to be evidence to support this.

 Is this not consensus enough to vouch for its validity?

 To be fair, however, if 33% of the population believes in a Christian God, then 66% must feel otherwise.
 Surely there are experts within these non-Christians who have presented credible evidence to suggest that Christianity is a complete farce, or that God doesn’t exist at all.

 Is that not consensus enough to vouch for the validity of “there is no God”?

 If “fact” is based solely on the consensus of many experiencers and experts, then God both exists and does not exist.
 But that doesn’t make any logical sense.